-The number of enlisted men in the Continental Army reduced to one of the lowest levels of the entire war; when Nathaniel Greene took over command, he found no more than 1,500 men among his ranks, and those who were there were hungry, underpaid (or not paid at all), and discouraged from the string of defeats.
+The number of enlisted men in the Continental Army reduced to one of the lowest levels of the revolutionary war; when Nathaniel Greene took over command, he found no more than 1,500 men among his ranks, and those who were there were hungry, underpaid (or not paid at all), and discouraged from the string of defeats.
 Hardly the recipe Greene needed for success.

 More importantly, defeat was a major blow for Revolutionary spirit in the newly-formed United States.
 Troops were not receiving compensation, and were exhausted and ill-fed.
 Men in New York were in a state of near-mutiny, and it was the general view that Washington and his army had no strength to continue the fight against the Crown.

-The fact that the South was torn by a civil war between Loyalists and Patriots was also of no help, and even those Southerners who supported the Patriots seemed to care more about the upcoming harvest than about helping the Colonies win the war.
+The fact that the South was torn by a civil war between Loyalists and Patriots was also of no help, and even those Southerners who supported the Patriots seemed to care more about the upcoming harvest than about helping the Colonies win the revolutionary war.
 The odds of victory were simply too low for anyone to count on a victory.

 The condition which the Patriots were in at the time was accurately described by Historian George Otto Trevelyan as “a morass of trouble which seemed to have neither shore nor bottom.”

 And with it, the British were on the brink of a total victory.
-In fact, if it wasn’t for the arrival of French troops in the summer of 1780, the outcome of the war — and the entire history of the United States — would most likely be very different.
+In fact, if it wasn’t for the arrival of French troops in the summer of 1780, the outcome of the revolutionary war — and the entire history of the United States — would most likely be very different.